Child-proof lock for fridge-freezers

 With both doors closed, the hook is slid until it traps the doors, and the cap-head screw is given a quarter turn by means of an Allen key inserted through the gap between the doors.
 This prevents the screw, and the slider, from moving until the screw is rotated back to its free position.

-This lock has proved child-proof with different children over a number of years, and has been found easy to use by the parents.
+This lock has proved child-proof and has been found easy to use by the parents.

 - Skills involved: